trevorlazarus/trevorlazar.us/content/home/about.md

 # Biography

 I am a researcher/developer in distributed ledger and semantic technologies.
-His interests include decentralized scholarly publication, linked data and reactive programming paradigms.
+My interests include decentralized scholarly publication, linked data and reactive programming paradigms.

-He has currently accepted a job offer from Jaguar Land Rover.
-He plans to join the team at one of JLR's principle engineering centres in February, 2019.
+I've currently accepted a job offer from Jaguar Land Rover and plan to join the team at one of JLR's principle engineering centres in February, 2019.